anhinga/2025-notes/literature-notes/README.md

 dimensions in general.
 So this accommodates rectangular matrices as well, it's the dimensions along which the tensor contractions are done which need to be coordinated.)

+>Cf. our 2017 paper having a dynamically computed tensor of rank 6 being contracted with a dynamically computed tensor of rank 3, yielding a dynamically computed tensor of rank 3.
+Then, in a "superfliud version" these numbers become respectively 4 and 2.
+The caveat, however, is that the elements of those tensors are not numbers, but tensor-like objects.
+>
+>And then the overall network structure in our paper is a bit different.
+T is applied to X, and the tensor-like objects inside X are something like "flexible tensors of infinite rank", and the rank 4 tensor of interest in a part of T(X) and it is getting applied to T(X).
+So there are interesting common motives, but these are different ways to structure things.
+We should meditate more on how they compare.

 ## Prediction of intermediate state

 _Measuring In-Context Computation Complexity via Hidden State Prediction_ by Vincent Herrmann, Róbert Csordás, Jürgen Schmidhuber,